vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ### Task 4: Configure Kubernetes Ingress

-In this task you will setup a Kubernetes Ingress using an [nginx proxy server](https://nginx.org/en/) to take advantage of path-based routing and TLS termination.
+This task will set up a Kubernetes Ingress using an [Nginx proxy server](https://nginx.org/en/) to take advantage of path-based routing and TLS termination.

-1. Within the Azure Cloud Shell, run the following command to add the nginx stable Helm repository:
+1. Run the following command from an Azure Cloud Shell terminal to add the Nginx stable Helm repository:

     ```bash
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx